harshit-saraswat/100-days-of-code/r1-log.md

 Added Experience page and started working on educations page.
 Basic page setup and nav-bar/footer are done on educations page.
 Learned to use reusable styles and components instead of using same code again and again every-where.

 ### R1D6
+Added Cards for each school in educations page and added flip-animation to it.
+Used Codeply for prototyping and mediaqueries for page responsiveness.
+Though had some trouble with those.

+### R1D7